Alkiri-dAraion/KSODI-Methode/README.md

 * latency
 * confidence scores

-These metrics are useful — but they fail to capture what actually causes many real-world problems.
+These metrics are useful — but they often fail to capture what actually causes many real-world problems.

 In practice, issues rarely arise from a single wrong answer.
 They emerge **gradually**: